summer-ospp/help-en/docs/student.md

 ## If I have already been a member of the community, can I apply for the community projects

-You can apply.
-However, the applicant can not participate in the activity as the mentor of any project in this activity at the same time.
+Yes, You can apply.
+But the applicant can not participate in the activity as the mentor of any project in this activity at the same time.